Salmon Wallet App

 If users don't own it, it's not Web3.

 Community ownership is not a roadmap item.
 It's an architectural decision.
-Salmon is built to be owned, governed, and evolved by its users — or it shouldn't exist.
+Salmon is built for users who want more than access to crypto — they want a wallet layer that can be owned, governed, and evolved in the open.

 Advanced tools, without the complexity